jschlot/soshBuilder/README.md

 This command is all you need to build your site.
 Remember, to add new assets, you will need to update the Gruntfile.js.

+You can load up your local site at `http://localhost:3000`.

 Starting the Selenium server
 -----